acuarica/hsc/README.md

 ### Comprehensive Test of Supercompilation

+Correctness of Supercompiler is done using SmallCheck.

+## TODOs
 * Correctness of Supercompiler is done using SmallCheck.
-* [TODO] Check that effectively that supercompiled expression is "better" than the input expression.
+* Check that effectively that supercompiled expression is "better" than the input expression.
   What does "better" mean: How do we compare between two equivalent expressions for one better.
-* [TODO] Power of Supercompiler for predicates: Check that the result is always True, if it terminates.
+* Power of Supercompiler for predicates: Check that the result is always True, if it terminates.
+* Fix test-parser for Cons **:**.
+* Fix show Expr/assert for Con "Nil" [Con "Nil" []].
+  See hsc.cabal ghc-options: -fno-ignore-asserts
+* Complete Haskell to Core implementation.